-Diana Montano is the Events Producer at Science Friday, where she crafts live events to delight and engage science-loving audiences.
+Diana Montano is the Outreach Manager at Science Friday, where she crafts live events to delight and engage science-loving audiences.
 Her passions include (but are not limited to) interactive storytelling, dogs, connecting science to the arts, dogs with extra long legs, and eating anything made of chocolate (not dogs).

 Diana joins SciFri as a facilitator for all things non-profit.
 In a previous life, she was the creative projects manager at Museum Hack and manager of guided tours at Lincoln Center.

 Diana earned her MA in Museum Studies from New York University and lives as close to the Brooklyn Museum as rent prices allow.

 Plus: What squid have to do with Instagram filters.

 A week-long celebration kicks off with some trivia on the origins of squiddy words.